purushotham2628/purushotham2628/README.md

 ## 🚀 About Me

 I'm an enthusiastic **full-stack developer** with a focus on solving real-world problems through scalable applications.
-I’ve built and deployed 3+ production-grade projects, including an IoT-powered air quality dashboard, and I’m passionate about **cloud technologies**, **AI integrations**, and **DevOps**.
+I’ve built 3+ production-grade projects, including an IoT-powered air quality dashboard, and I’m passionate about **cloud technologies**, **AI integrations**, and **DevOps**.

 > ⚡ "_Build systems that serve a purpose, not just code that compiles._"